Radiotherapy for brain tumours in adults

-As part of the planning, you may have several scans.
-The image and measurements from the scan help the team create a 3D image showing the precise location and shape of the tumour.
-This allows the tumour to be targeted more precisely.
+You may have several scans, such as MRI or CT scans.
+These are to create a 3D image showing the precise location and shape of your tumour to target it more precisely.

-The scans also help your health team plan how many sessions of radiotherapy you'll need and how much radiation to give at each session.
+The scans also help your healthcare team plan how many sessions of radiotherapy you'll need and how much radiation to give at each session.
 This is important as it makes sure that the tumour cells die and that the normal cells have time to recover before the next dose of radiation.

 To make sure the radiotherapy is directed to the correct part of your brain, it’s important that you stay very still during the treatment.
 To help you do this, a tailor-made treatment mask holds your head in position each time you have treatment.

 There are different types of mask made from different materials, but you can breathe easily in them and the treatment should be painless.
 Some people do find wearing a treatment mask claustrophobic.
 If you feel this way, the therapeutic radiographers who will treat you are skilled at helping with this.

 Images reproduced with the kind permission of Cambridge University Hospitals NHS Foundation Trust.